Thought Leadership Is Bullshit

 I've decided to become a Thought Leader.

-Calling yourself a thought leader is like grabbing the karaoke mic when no one's singing and announcing you're the best vocalist in the room.
-Nobody asked.
-Nobody cares.
-Now everyone's looking for the exit.
+Calling yourself a "Thought Leader", it's like grabbing the karaoke mic when nobody's singing and announcing you're the best vocalist in the room.

 You're just loud.